Questions to ask

 1. Products made from natural materials that are renewable resources:

-Bamboo flooring, Cork flooring, Natural Linoleum, Natural Stone, Solid Wood Cabinetry, Furniture, and Doors, Clay and Copper roofing tile.
+Hardwood flooring, Bamboo flooring, Cork flooring, Natural Linoleum, Solid Wood Cabinetry, Clay paint, and Oil finishes.

 2. Products that do not contain pollutants:

-Non-toxic solvent-free paints, primers, sealers, stains, oil and polyurethane finishes, adhesives.
+Non-toxic solvent-free paints, primers, sealers, stains, oil and polyurethane finishes, adhesives and our countertops, hardwood, bamboo, cork and linoleum flooring.

-3. Products that reduce environmental impacts during construction, renovation, or demolition:
+3. Products that reduce environmental impacts during or after construction, renovation, or demolition:

 4. Products that reduce environmental impacts of building operation: